MSDLLCpapers/dynacem/README.md

 coverage](https://codecov.io/gh/MSDLLCpapers/dynacem/graph/badge.svg)](https://app.codecov.io/gh/MSDLLCpapers/dynacem)
 <!-- badges: end -->

-The goal of *dynacem* is to evaluate present values and cost-effectiveness with dynamic pricing and uptake.
+The goal of *dynamicpv* is to evaluate present values and cost-effectiveness with dynamic pricing and uptake.

 Through the *dynpv()* function, the package provides for the present